abbr/BillEase/README.md

 1. Use *Download Zip* button to download the latest version, or use Git client to clone the git repo.
 2. Upload file *Service Billing.wsp* to SharePoint site collection solution gallery and activate it.
 3. Create a site using *Service Billing* site template contained in *Service Billing.wsp*.
 You may need to active certain site collection features first.
 4. Define permissions of each list appropriately.
-Users from service provider organization, depending on job roles, should have read-only permission to *Charges* and read-write permission to *Organizations*, *Rates* and *Consumptions*.
+Users from service provider organization, depending on job roles, should have read-only permission to *Charges* and read-write permission to *Accounts*, *Rates* and *Consumptions*.
 Don't grant any permission to clients at list level.
 5. Follow manual processes in [Overview](#overview) section to populate lists and SharePoint groups.
 Create some fake data in *Consumptions* list in order to verify the function.
 6. Copy all files under */Invoice Run/bin/Debug* to a server where *Invoice Run* scheduled task will be created.
 The server must have .Net Framework 4 installed.
 7. Manually run *Invoice Run.exe* on the server with URL of the site created in Step 3. above and optional arguments documented in the [Console Application](#console-application) section above.
 The Windows log in account should be a site collection administrator as well as a local server administrator.
 If you run from a desktop version of Windows such as Vista with UAC, you have to run *Invoice Run.exe* from a DOS prompt started with "Run as administrator".
 If the run is successful, you should see new items created in *Charges* list with unique permissions.
 If the run fails, errors are output to both console and Windows event log.